Basant-Adel/alx-system_engineering-devops/0x00-shell_basics/README.md

 8.Delete the file betty.
 -The file betty is in /tmp/my_first_directory
 9.Delete the directory my_first_directory that is in the /tmp directory.
+10.Write a script that changes the working directory to the previous one.